jonathan-slark/bloc/README.md

 - **Space bar** - Hard drop
 - **Escape** - Quit

-For more information on the gameplay, select the *Instructions* item in the game's menu.
-To navigate the menus, use the arrow keys and select an item with the *Return* key.
+For detailedd gameplay instructions, select *Instructions* from the in-game menu.
+Navigate the menus using the arrow keys and confirm slections with *Return*.

 ### Running the Game

+## Windows

-To start `bloc` on Windows, extract all the files to a directory and run `bloc.exe`.
+1. Extract all files to a directory.

-## Notes

-- If you want to reset the high scores, simply delete `scores.txt`.
-- If the game doesn't start or stops unexpectedly, check if `stderr.txt` exists—it may contain an error message.
+2. Run `bloc.exe`.

-## Compiling on Unix-like Systems
+## Unix-like Systems

 ### Requirements

 - SDL 1.2 + development files
 - SDL_image 1.2 + development files
-- gcc
+- GCC
-- make
+- Make

 ### Build Instructions

-1. Unpack the tarball.
+1. Extract the tarball.
-2. Run:
+2. Open a terminal and run:
    ```sh
    make
    ./bloc
    ```

+## Additional Notes

+- To reset high scores, delete `scores.txt`.
+- If the game fails to start or crashes, check `stderr.txt` for error messages.

 ## Changes

 ### Version 1.1.1
-- Small changes for compiling on Unix-like systems.
+- Minor changes for compatibility with Unix-like systems.

 ### Version 1.1
-- Using SDL_image library to load PNG files instead of BMP files.
+- Switched to SDL_image for PNG file support (replacing BMP).
 - Added sound effects.

 ## Credits

-- The game links against SDL.
-See `README_SDL.txt` for more information and license.
+- SDL & SDL_image – See `README_SDL.txt` and `README_SDL_image.txt` for details and licensing.
-- The game links against SDL_image.
-See `README_SDL_image.txt` for license.
-- The in-game font used is from font-pack.
-See `README-font-pack.txt` for more details, including license and restrictions.
+- Font – Included from font-pack; see `README-font-pack.txt` for licensing details.
-- Sound effects used are from [Sound Jay](http://www.soundjay.com/tos.html).
+- Sound effects - Sourced from [Sound Jay](http://www.soundjay.com/tos.html).